DavidStinson/js-arrays/foundations/README.md

 **Learning objective:** By the end of this lesson, students will be able to create arrays and access elements within arrays using square bracket notation `[]` and the `array.at()` method.

-tktk do we want this much detail in the learning objectives?

 ## Creating arrays

 There are two primary methods for initializing arrays: